Author Yvonne Blackwood

-It is not by chance that I’m writing this blog which deals with tea (and other exciting subjects).
+It is not by chance that I started writing this blog about mainly tea.
 Growing up in the Caribbean under a strict culture had prepared me to undertake this venture although I didn’t know it then.
 As a child, one of the first things I had to do in the mornings was to eat breakfast.
 It could be an elaborate meal or a mere snack, but whatever it was, it had to include a hot cup of tea.
 The adults always drank coffee, but children were not allowed to drink that beverage (according to the older folks, it would stunt our growth).
 So all during my childhood tea was the first order of the day, and this continued into adulthood.
 Interestingly, I never transitioned to drinking coffee.

 As an adult living in a very cosmopolitan city, I’ve had the marvellous exposure to so many brands and types of teas, it makes my head spin!
 In addition, I have traveled all over the world and have had the opportunity to sample some amazing teas.
 It is these factors that started me on a path of exploration.
 I wanted to learn more and more about the beverage that I find so soothing and delightful.
 Frankly, for me, there is nothing quite like a cup of tea in the afternoon.
 Of course I drink tea morning, noon, and night too, and in between!